woctezuma/steam-descriptions/README.md

 ## Results

 An in-depth commentary is provided on the [Wiki](https://github.com/woctezuma/steam-descriptions/wiki/Commentary).
+Matches obtained with Tf-Idf are shown as a graph [in the web browser](https://woctezuma.github.io/).
 Overall, I would suggest to match store descriptions with:
 -   either [Term Frequency * Inverse Document Frequency (Tf-Idf)](https://github.com/woctezuma/steam-descriptions/wiki/baseline_0),